 - Annual conference with national keynote speaker and experts from across Missouri attended by over 100 participants, virtually in 2020

 - Quarterly professional development and networking meetings attended by an average of 25 youth serving professionals

 - Sexual Health 101 and 202: Annual trainings for adults new to the field or in need of an update on contraceptive technology, STIs, LGBT issues, handling parents’ concerns, and tips for working with teens.

 - Trainings on the 7 topic areas of the National Sexuality Education Standards leading to a Sexual Health Educator certificate.

-Board meetings are held in St. Louis on a bi-monthly basis on the first Friday from 9:30 to 11:00.
-We have phone conference/webinar capabilities for those who need to call in.
+Board meetings are held in St. Louis on a bi-monthly basis on the fourth Friday from 9 to 10:30.
+We have phone conference capabilities for those who need to call in.